Cosmoglobe/zodipy/README.md

 emission = zodi.simulate(nside=256, freq=800)
 ```

-These maps can then be visualized using Healpy and matplotlib
+The simulated emission can be visualized using Healpy and matplotlib
 ```python
 import healpy as hp
 import matplotlib.pyplot as plt